-We are excited to be offering, for the eighth year in a row, a holistic, intergenerational approach to faith formation, called GIFT (Generations in Faith Together).
-We are the only parish in the immediate area offering this type of family-based, intergenerational faith formation.
-This approach is designed to support all members of the family in their faith journey — to meet each individual where they are.
+This marks our 11th year of offering a family-based faith formation program called GIFT (Generations in Faith Together).
+This approach is designed to support all members of the family in their faith journey — to meet each individual where they are in their faith development.
 Because we are a small parish, we are able to customize our content and offer topics that are important to you.
-All families who are participating in faith formation are encouraged to attend our GIFT gatherings.
-These gatherings provide the foundation for reconciliation, Eucharist and Confirmation preparation, youth ministry and children’s liturgy of the word.
+We are the only parish in the Archdiocese of San Francisco that is offering this family-focused approach to faith formation and believe this model best promotes the domestic church.
+These gatherings provide the foundation for sacramental preparation, youth ministry, and engagement at Sunday Mass.

-Our pastoral plan, Shaping our Future, affirms our commitment to building up the family as the domestic church, and our programs are designed to support that vision.
+Our pastoral plan, Shaping our Future, affirms our commitment to edifying the family as the domestic church, and our programs are designed to support that vision.
 Families with children or youth preparing for sacraments are guided through the preparation process together.

 The National Directory for Catechesis (NDC) has identified these six tasks of catechesis.
 Our programs are designed with these tasks in mind, but with a special emphasis on strengthening the domestic Church.